rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

 <summary><b>Maven</b></summary>
 <article>

-If you're using [Maven](https://maven.apache.org/) as the build automation tool for your project, follow the steps given below.
+If you're using Maven as the build automation tool for your project, follow the steps given below.
-1. Add jcenter repository to your build definition.
+1. Add JCenter repository to your build definition.
 2. Add the dependency to your project's build definition (pom.xml) as shown below.

 ```xml
 <repositories>